andrecossa5/mito_utils/README.md

 mamba develop .
 ```

-5. Fire a python terminal and verify successfull installation.
+6. Fire a python terminal and verify successfull installation of all packages.

 ```python
 from mito_utils import *